voschezang/coding-handbook/management-principles.md

 - Agility: be able to adapt.
 Typical influences are lead time, batch sizes

 Note that measures of success can be biased by how a component is perceived.
 E.g. a cost center of a profit center.

+- Cost world: make local improvements (cut costs), that add up linearly to a global optimum.
+- Throughput: focus on the weakest link in the critical chain.

+Timeline, scope and capacity are related.
+If one changes, then at least one of the others will too.